If you want to make great coffee at home without an espresso maker then Moka pots and French presses are both good options.

 $15 - $70

-The French press will come in many designs; stainless steel, ceramic, glass, plastic, to name a few.
+A French press coffee makers are available in stainless steel, ceramic, glass, plastic, and others.
 They don't come in contact with a direct source of heat, so there's less chance of accidents.
 Their designs come simplistic, usually with a detachable beaker.

 2. Brew Control